CGIBIFE/FEInterview/README.md

 # StoryBoard
-    The objective of this application is creating UI for tweeter feed from JSON with is part of this Repo, Please create your own copy of this repo by 'Forking' it.
+    The objective of this application is creating UI for tweeter feed from JSON which is part of this Repo, Please create your own copy of this repo by 'Forking' it.

  ## Requirement